DevUrf/Game-Hub/README.md

   - Educational Games 📚
   - And much more!

+## 🕹 Current Games:
+  - Poker
+  - Pac Man
+  - Chess
+  - Pong
+  - Sokobon
+  - Tetris
+  - Google T-Rex Runner
+  - Wordle

+#🏭 Building Process
+  ☞ **These Are Almost All found in public Github Archives.**
+  ☞ **To Any That i didn't Code i do not claim any rights to the code.**
 ## 🚀 Getting Started

 To get started with Game Hub, simply clone the repository and open the `index.html` file in your favorite web browser!